Uniphar/devops-guidelines/service_models.md

 When automation projects are executed by vendors, they need conform to:

-- Coding standards and principles need to adhere to [Uniphar's DevOps Guidelines](./README.md).
+- Coding standards and principles need to adhere to [Uniphar's Platform Guidelines](./README.md).
 - All code developed for Uniphar will exists and be maintained in Uniphar owned github repositories.
 The intellectual property of this code is also owned by Uniphar.
 - All  version control, reporting, requirements management, project management,